Let’s get to work!

 Start or Join

-To host a Session for a group, you must start a new Session.
-The person who starts a Session is automatically assigned to be the Session Host.
+To host a session for a group, you must start a new session.
+The person who starts a session is automatically assigned to be the Host.

-To join a Session, you must be invited by the Session Host.
-The Host will supply you with a Session Code.
+To join a session, you must be invited by the Host.
+The Host will supply you with an Invitation Code.